dgnsrekt/Autochart-TV/README.md

 TWITTERSTOCKSCRAPER | Scrapes a twitter profile for the most recent stock tickers.
 Returns 1 ticker with multiple ticker peers from iexexchange. | twitter profiles
 SCREENSHOT | Takes a screenshot of the currently displayed tickers | None

+## Todo
+Tons of refactoring.
+Bring superfilter api back up.
+Add a feature which checks gmail api for new email alerts from Tradingview and display the chart.

 ## Contact
 * Twitter = Telegram = @dgnsrekt
 * Email = dgnsrekt@pm.me